 Dog Sedative for a Vet Visit: Can I Give My Dog Calming Meds?

-You may also want to discuss anti-anxiety medications with your veterinarian.
-There are a lot of pharmaceutical options out there, and they may just help your dog cope with the stress a little better.
+If your dog has severe anxiety, you may want to discuss using an anti-anxiety medication with your veterinarian.
+There are a lot of dog anxiety medications available, and they may just help your dog cope with the stress a little better.
 This could make the visit a little more enjoyable for everyone.

 Though there are daily use anxiety meds, if your dog is only anxious about certain situations (like being at the vet), then you can use what is known as an “event med”.
-This is given 30-60 minutes before you arrive at the clinic and will work for about 3-6 hours.
+This is given 30 to 60 minutes before you arrive at the clinic and will work for about 3 to 6 hours.

-Again, discuss the options with your vet.
+Again, discuss the options with your vet (or a veterinary behaviorist).
 That is what they are there to help you with, and they can work with you to find the right fit for your dog.

 Will Adaptil Make My Dog Calm at the Vet?

-Adaptil (D.A.P.) is a synthetic appeasing pheromone that comes in a spray, diffuser, or collar.
-It may help to reduce stress in your dog.
+Adaptil (D.A.P.) is a synthetic appeasing pheromone that comes in a spray, diffuser, or calming collar.
+It may help to reduce stress in dogs with anxiety.
 Just note that you likely won’t see a huge change in your dog’s behavior, particularly if the anxiety is severe or has persisted over time.

 There have been studies showing the efficacy of Adaptil in reducing some stress-related behaviors (for example, Kim et al., 2010; Landsberg et al., 2015; Mills et al., 2006), while others have found that it is not effective at reducing stress (for example, Hewson, 2014).